Punchbowl Bus Company: Since 1960

 By 1961, weekday routes 4 and 190 were combined to operate as route 4 between Bankstown and Punchbowl.
 Sunday route 190 trips between Punchbowl and Rookwood Cemetery finished up either at Easter or Anzac Day 1961.

 In 1967, routes 4 and 28 were combined into route 244, operating between Bankstown and Hurstville via Chullora, Greenacre, Punchbowl and Roselands to give residents in the Greenacre/Chullora area direct access to the new Roselands Shopping Centre.
-Later when Punchbowl Bus Company took over route 37 Punchbowl - Bankstown, this route was integrated with route 33 Punchbowl - Hurstville to operate between Bankstown and Hurstville via Punchbowl and Roselands.
+Later when Punchbowl Bus Company took over route 37 Punchbowl to Bankstown, this route was integrated with route 33 Punchbowl to Hurstville to operate between Bankstown and Hurstville via Punchbowl and Roselands.
 During the late 1960s route 189 was extended from Punchbowl to Roselands, Riverwood and Lugarno replacing route 140, which initially operated between Riverwood and Lugarno.
 In January 1992, Revesby Bus & Coach Service's route 26 was replaced by an extension of route 188 from Punchbowl to Bankstown, and route 36 was amended to travel along the route of 26 at the Punchbowl end.
 In 1989 route 108 was purchased from Southtrans.

 In August 1997, the routes were renumbered into the Sydney wide scheme, including minor changes to routes.
 The new routes were: